havr-p/traceability-tutor/README.md

 npm start
 ```

+4. App server api is exposed using swagger.
+After server start you can access it via `http://localhost:8080/swagger-ui/index.html`.
+You can use OpenAPI spec with [orval](https://orval.dev/overview) to automatically generate DTOs and models on client, so interfaces used on frontend will always be synchronized with server models.

 ### Local testing

 A test project with sample data has been prepared to allow users to evaluate the application.
 To access this project: